-- What is MINOR birthday; how old is s/he today?
+- What is MINOR’S birthday?
+How old is s/he today?

 - Would you please briefly describe the incident that resulted in this litigation?

 - Sir, are you represented by an attorney in this matter?
-You have had an opportunity to seek legal counsel is that correct sir?
-And you have decided not to seek legal counsel in this lawsuit is that correct?
+You have had an opportunity to seek legal counsel.
+Is that correct?
+And you have decided not to seek legal counsel in this lawsuit.
+Is that correct?

-- Please briefly describe what injuries MINOR suffer any injuries due to the incident?
+- Please briefly describe what injuries MINOR suffered due to the incident.

 - Were there any other injuries that you’re aware of?

-- Is MINOR continuing to have any medical problems as the result of this incident?
+- Is MINOR continuing to have any medical problems due to this incident?

-- We are here today to settle MINOR case against the Defendants, correct?
-And is it your understanding of the settlement terms that the Defendant and his insurer will pay $$$$$$ to you individually and as parent and next friend of MINOR, correct?
+- We are here today to settle MINOR’S case against the Defendants, correct?
+And is it your understanding of the settlement terms that the Defendant and his insurer will pay $$$$$$ to you individually and as a parent and next friend of MINOR, correct?

-- You understand that the $$$$$ is all the money which the Defendants and their insurer will pay you and MINOR as a result of the incident, correct?
+- You understand that the $$$$$ is all the money that the Defendants and their insurer will pay you and MINOR as a result of the incident, correct?

-- Have you determined where you are to put the money which will not be paid out to cover expenses resulting from the incident?
+- Have you determined where to put the money that will not be paid to cover past expenses resulting from the incident?
 (Is that a federally insured banking, credit union, savings and loan institution, or trust department of a banking institution?)

 - Are you voluntarily entering into this settlement agreement today?
-Are you aware of the existence of any fraud, compulsion, duress, or undue influence which is causing you to accept this settlement?
+Are you aware of any fraud, compulsion, duress, or undue influence causing you to accept this settlement?

 - Do you believe it is in the best interest of _____ to settle this case in accordance with the terms we’ve just outlined?